READ NEXT

 Before applying, make sure you:

-4. Understand how to conduct a thorough search to make sure your trade mark hasn't already been protected in the EU.
+- Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your trade mark hasn't already been protected in the EU.
+An IP professional can help you with this.

 How to apply

-There are four ways to apply for a trade mark in the EU:
+There are 4 ways to apply for a trade mark in the EU:

 What to consider